How To Sell A Car Online – The Definitive Guide

 Imagine this is your online store, and you are trying to persuade customers to buy.
 Well, this study found that over 60% of consumers were persuaded to buy due to detailed product descriptions, whereas nearly 40% needed multiple product images.
 Make sure you have both.

+There are always risks involved when selling cars online.
 Never accept a banker’s draft or cheque.
 In fact, never release your car to the new owner without payment in full.
-This means cash in your hand (and checking it’s real) or a BACS payment direct to your bank.
+This means cash in your hand (and checking it’s real) or a BACS payment (bank transfer) direct to your bank.
+Never hand over the car without checking you have received 100% of the payment first!

 Scams setup specifically for private cars sales are much more common than many people think.
 Here’s a useful article from the DMV that explains some of the most common scams.